You Are Not Alone: Live performances

 Jackson first performed "You Are Not Alone" at the 1995 Soul Train Music Awards, and also at the 1995 MTV Video Music Awards.
 At the latter awards ceremony, the song was performed without the second verse.
 Jackson then performed the song at the Royal Brunei concert in 1996 where it was performed as a complete song.
 Jackson also performed it during the HIStory World Tour as a complete song, during which one girl was allowed to dance with him on stage, similar to the Soul Train Music Awards performance.
-Jackson's next performance of "You Are Not Alone" was at the MJ & Friends concert in Seoul on June 25, 1999; this also turned out to be the song's last performance by Jackson himself, occurring ten years to the day of his death.
-The song was performed without the second verse, similar to the "1995 MTV Awards" performancanceledong was also due to be performed at the This Is It concert series, however, the shows were cancelled due to his death.
+Jackson's next and final performance of "You Are Not Alone" was at the MJ & Friends concert in Munich on June 27, 1999.

 Diana Ross recorded a version of this song on her international-only released album, Voice of Love produced by Nick Martinelli.
 Ross would also close her successful 2010–12 More Today Than Yesterday: The Greatest Hits Tour with this song as a tribute to Jackson.